 Now…

-• If you are travelling during offseason (as I did in October 2020 during COVID-19 you can find a room with a double bed for 200 Rupees).
+- If you are travelling during the offseason (as I did in October 2020 during COVID-19 you can find a room with a double bed for 200 Rupees).

-• If you are carrying your own tent, you can do camping everywhere and save 100 percent on stay.
+- If you are carrying your own tent, you can go camping everywhere and save 100 percent on stay.

 What Is The Best Time For Pindari Glacier Trek?

-It is also possible to do Pindari Glacier trek in the months of May and June.
+It is also possible to do the Pindari Glacier trek in May and June.

 During winter heavy snowfall makes it too hard to access the Kapkot-Khakiya road.
 If, somehow you manage to reach Kharkiya and Khati, forget trekking anywhere beyond Khati.